dhata/Cereal_Killer/GameDesignDoc.md

 # Cereal Killer
-This game is a keybased game that uses the keys x and c to move the player and the space bar to attack.
+This game is a keybased game that uses the keys x and c to move the player and the m key to attack.

 Written by Danielle Hata